evelyn-mendes/Projects-java/Projetos-Pequenos/src/com/evelyn/projects/pesoideal/README.md

         </h2>
     </summary>

 ## 📖 About
-This application stores temperature in celsius and converts it to fahrenheit.
-It was made using the `language java` and the `vscode` IDE.
+This application stores a measurement of height, and prints the ideal weight according to height.
+It was made using the `linguagem java` and the `vscode` IDE.

 <br>